Jiang-HB/Jiang-HB.github.io/_pages/about.md

 # 🔥 News
-- *2026.06*: &nbsp;🎉 Our paper FUSER is selected as ***CVPR 2026 Best Paper Award Finalist***.
+- *2026.06*: &nbsp;🎉 Our paper FUSER is selected as ***CVPR 2026 Best Paper Award Candidate***.
 It is the first point cloud-centric 3D reconstruction foundation model for feed-forward multiview registration without any pairwise matching or global synchronization.
 - *2026.02*: &nbsp;🎉 Four papers were accepted by ***CVPR 2026*** (⭐ 1 Oral, 1 Highlight).
 - *2025.08*: &nbsp;🎉 One paper was accepted by ***IEEE Robotics and Automation Letters***.
 - *2025.07*: &nbsp;🎉 Three papers were accepted by ***AAAI 2026***.